wultra/powerauth-crypto/docs/Activation-via-Activation-Code.md

 #### Process Description

 1. PowerAuth Mobile SDK displays `H_K_DEVICE_PUBLIC`, so that a user can visually verify the device public key correctness by comparing the `H_K_DEVICE_PUBLIC` value displayed in the Master Front-End Application.
-The fingerprint is calculated using SHA3-256 and includes algorithm identifier and all exchanged public keys (ECDSA and MLDSA if applicable).
+The fingerprint is calculated using SHA3-256 and includes algorithm identifier and all exchanged public keys (ECDSA and ML-DSA if applicable).

    <!-- begin box info -->
    Note: Client and server should allow checking the public key fingerprint before committing the activation.
 This is necessary so that user can verify the exchanged information in order to detect the MITM attack.